retypeapp/retype/cli.md

 :::

-Be sure to review the configuration options available within the `retype.json`  as it does unlock a lot more power, flexibility, and customization.
+Be sure to review the [configuration options](project_configuration.md) available within the `retype.json`  as it does unlock a lot more power, flexibility, and customization.

 :::

-Let's go through each of the `retype` CLI commands.
+Let's go through each of the `retype` CLI commands, or be sure to check out the [Getting Started](getting_started.md) guide for step by instructions on using each of these commands.

+## Commands

 ### `retype init`